MisoAI/miso-client-js-sdk/packages/commons/README.md

-# Miso SDK for JavaScript: Shared Utilities
+# Miso SDK for JavaScript: Shared utilities

-A collection shared utilities used by the SDK.
+A collection of shared utilities used by the SDK.

 Visit [Documentation](https://misoai.github.io/miso-client-js-sdk) for details.